Slimer210/nsspc-question-bank/README.md

 # Contribution

-If you have any newer question papers (or full testcases), feel free to make a pull request.
-If you not sure on how to do it, you can create an issue and I will assist promptly.
+If you have any latest question papers or full testcases, please include it and make a pull request.

+Alternatively, you may contact me via my email or write to me through the **Issues** tab above.

 # Disclaimer